QuantEcon/lecture-python-advanced.myst/_sources/black_litterman.md

 That is, we need significantly more data to obtain a given precision of the mean estimate than for our variance estimate.

-### A Special Case -- IID Sample
+## Special Case -- IID Sample

 We start our analysis with the benchmark case of IID data.

+Consider a
-Consider a sample of size $N$ generated by the following IID process,
+sample of size $N$ generated by the following IID process,

 $$